Off a record year for flu cases, many are left wondering when the best time is for flu vaccination

 If you’ve rarely been ill with the flu, you could be even more susceptible,” explains Dr. Marita Michelin, Chair of Emergency Medicine at Newark-Wayne Community Hospital.
 “More importantly, no one wants to be the one who spreads the flu to their friends and family.”

-According to the CDC, getting vaccinated before the flu season is in full effect offers the best protection.
-Antibodies that protect against influenza take two weeks to build up after receiving the shot, which is why it’s important to get vaccinated by the end of October before the flu season hits its peak.
+Getting your flu shot before the flu season begins provides the best protection from the virus.
+Antibodies that protect against influenza take two weeks to build up after receiving the shot, which is why it’s important to get vaccinated as soon as the vaccination becomes available.

 Michelin says that recommendations are that everyone over the age of six months should receive the vaccine annually.
 “The vaccine will not only help to protect you from getting the flu, but new research shows it will also help lessen the severity of the symptoms should you get the flu,” she explained.
 “The influenza virus is constantly changing.
 Each year, researchers work to identify the virus strains they believe will cause the most illness and the vaccine is made off their recommendations.
 So it is important to get vaccinated every year.”